Revitalize Your Team with the Energy Levels Retrospective

 The Energy Levels template is a great choice.
 Get started on the right foot with these helpful tips:

-- Ask the Right Questions: Ask team members which activities energize them, which activities drain them, and end by asking what their energy levels are concerning the next sprint.
+- Ask the Right Questions: Ask team members which activities energize them, and which activities drain them, and end by asking what their energy levels are concerning the next sprint.

 - Be Precise: If you are evaluating a large number of activities, you may wish to be more precise.
 Ask team members to indicate their energy percentage/battery percentage when placing items in the pile.